Miss Emma Bohringer

 University of Newcastle Department of Rural Health

 Emma Bohringer is an Associate Lecturer in Nutrition & Dietetics at the University of Newcastle Department of Rural Health (UONDRH).
-She is an Accredited Practising Dietitian with four years experience in clinical dietetics and works concurrently in a clinical specialist dietetics role in Tamworth Rural Referral Hospital.
+She is an Accredited Practising Dietitian with experience in clinical dietetics and works concurrently in a clinical specialist dietetics role in Tamworth Rural Referral Hospital.
 Emma's role with the UONDRH supports undergraduate N&D students completing their field placements in rural areas across the New England region NSW, including Tamworth, Armidale, Inverell and Guyra.
 She provides academic and clinical support to students and clinical educators, and teaches into online undergraduate courses in Nutrition and Dietetics.

 Qualifications & expertise: Emma graduated from The University of Newcastle with a Bachelor of Nutrition & Dietetics with Honours in 2011 and worked for three years as a private clinical dietitian and chronic care coordinator in a large rural medical practice before joining the UONDRH in 2015.
-In her role she gained extensive expertise in the nutritional management of chronic diseases including cardiovascular disease, diabetes and gastrointestinal diseases.
+In her private practice role she gained extensive expertise in the nutritional management of chronic diseases including cardiovascular disease, diabetes and gastrointestinal diseases.
 She continues to provide inpatient and outpatient dietetic services through her clinical role with the HNELHD diabetes service and in her academic role with the UONDRH.

 Research expertise: As part of her UONDRH role Emma is working as a co-investigator on the Rural CVD study, exploring the effectiveness of a telephone based nutrition and lifestyle counseling service for rural and remote dwellers at risk of cardiovascular disease.
 During her undergraduate degree Emma completed an honours research project under the supervision of Dr Leanne Brown on the screening and referral processes in rural oncology clinics, highlighting the barriers to providing adequate patient-centered dietetic services to people in rural and remote areas when service funding is limited.
 Her research experience has been in quantitative research methodology and data analysis.